d3i-website/d3i-website.github.io/_pages/completed-projects/2024-netflix.md

 - **Data collection period:** January – February 2024
 - **Participant recruitment:** Participants were recruited through [Ipsos I&O (previously I&O Research)](https://www.ioresearch.nl/).
 - **Instructions:** Instructions to perform the data access can be found [here](/assets/documents/Netflix_instructions_request.pdf).
 Instructions to download the data can be found [here](/assets/documents/Netflix_instructions_download.pdf).
-- **Codebook:** This study included a questionnaire that was carried out by I&O Research.
-The codebook of the questionnaire is available upon request at the PI.
+- **Codebook:** This study included a questionnaire that was carried out by Ipsos I&O. The codebook of the questionnaire is available upon request at the PI.
-- **Ethical review:** The invitation letter, consent form, and privacy policy were reviewed by the Click on [invitation letter](/assets/documents/Ethics_1_Invitation_email.pdf), [consent form](/assets/documents/Ethics_2_Consent.pdf), or [privacy policy](/assets/documents/Ethics_3_Privacy_policy.pdf) to access the respective document.
+- **Ethical review:** The invitation letter, consent form, and privacy policy were reviewed by the Ethical Review Board of the Faculty of Humanities of Utrecht University.
+Click on [invitation letter](/assets/documents/Ethics_1_Invitation_email.pdf), [consent form](/assets/documents/Ethics_2_Consent.pdf), or [privacy policy](/assets/documents/Ethics_3_Privacy_policy.pdf) to access the respective document.
 - **Software:** The data donations were collected using Port.
 - **Local processing:** The Python script for local processing of the Netflix data is available on [Github](https://github.com/d3i-infra/port-pilot-netflix).
 - **Data:** Please contact the PI of this study.